Investing

 - Open a TFSA on EasyEquities or Satrix

-- Set up a monthly debit order for R500+ (or whatever you can afford)
+- Set up a monthly debit order for R500+ (or whatever you can afford — even R200 is better than nothing)

 - Invest in a global equity ETF (Satrix MSCI World or equivalent)